sgleizes/xsh/README.md

 ### Shells

 Shells are the first class citizens of xsh.
-Configuration for specific shells resides in a top-level directory matching that shell's name.
+Configuration for specific shells resides in a directory under `$XSH_CONFIG_DIR` matching that shell's name.
+The default value of `XSH_CONFIG_DIR` is `$XSH_DIR`, which must point to the location of the xsh repository.
+The default location is `~/.config/xsh`.
+This document uses `<shell>` to refer to shell directories.

 Each shell directory must contain an initialization file named `init.<ext>`.
 If the initialization file for a shell isn't found when the shell starts up, xsh will fallback to the initialization file for posix shells instead (`posix/init.sh`).
-This _special_ shell is precisely meant to be used as the default fallback, but it is not required to bootstrap it or even have it defined if one doesn't need that behavior.
+This _special_ shell is precisely meant to be used as the default fallback, but it is not required to bootstrap it if one doesn't need that behavior.

 ### Modules